Kaajolee/WannaBeRpg/README.md

 Also, the game offers
 - Stats and various weapons to kill your enemies.
 - Interesting quests and tasks for you to complete.
+- Various types of enemies for you to kill.
-- Cool music soundtract to listen to.
+- Cool music soundtrack to listen to.
 - Beautiful map for you to explore.

+> [!NOTE]
+> Some features may still be in development or not implemented at all.